g-male/darin-portfolio/content/capturing/product/haunted-starbucks-collection.md

 postyear: "2024"
 contentdesc: Product
 ---
-Full-body e-commerce model shoot for Haunted Starbucks at Knock Twice Studio, with detailed post-production work.
-Every aspect was carefully refined to look clean, even when viewed up close.
-A big focus of mine is on getting the lighting and color just right in both the photography and editing stages.
-Special attention was also given to the fur aspects of this particular shoot.
+Completed a layflat e-commerce shoot for Haunted Starbucks at Knock Twice Studio, with careful post-production.
+Every detail was refined to look sharp, even up close, with a strong focus on perfecting the lighting and color.
+Special attention was given to properly treat the fur aspects of this product, as fur can often look unprofessional when edited poorly.